piyushgit011/rag_with_mistral7b/README.md

 ## 3.Zero-shot example
    - example prompt used to inference on a sample question to test the llm endpoint is working properly.

+## 4.RAG example with PDF files
+   - now, importing the text_splitter,embeddings, vectorstores, document_loaders and chains for retrieval of the information from the embeddings.
+   - then, i have uploaded all the pdfs in the s3 bucket.

+## 5.Analyze documents with Amazon Textract and split them in chunks
+   - now, using AmazonTextractPDFLoader and RecursiveCharacterTextSplitter we will split the texts and load into chunks.

+## 6.Embed document chunks and store them in FAISS
+   - now using a opensource pre trained embedding model to make the embeddings of the chunks and store it in the name "faiss_index".

+## 7.Shortcut : load existing embedding database
+   - load the stored faiss_index using FAISS.load_local

+## 8.Configure RAG chain
+   - now, retrieve all the embeddings.
+   - using RetrievalQA we will use the embeddings to query and using the template for our custom prompt.
+## 9.Ask our question again
+   - now, you can ask different questions from the pdf files.
+## 10.Delete endpoint and model
+   - After using it successfully i have deleted the endpoint on the aws sagemaker.